DrewKiino/Firebolt/README.md

 [How to do clean dependency injection using Firebolt — Swift.](https://medium.com/@andrewaquino118/clean-dependency-injection-with-firebolt-swift-95db68662a87)

+Please don't forget to ⭐ the repo if you like this framework! 🙂

 ## Why use Firebolt?

 To put it simply, **Firebolt** is nothing more than a [Service Locator](https://en.wikipedia.org/wiki/Service_locator_pattern) tool.
 It allows you to encapsulate